Pakistan motorcycle tour: Biking off the beaten track

 Tour itinerary

 When traveling in Pakistan, things don’t always go according to plan.
 From spontaneous chai invites to landslides blocking whole highways, delays can happen anywhere.
 Flexibility is key.
-If we have to make changes on the fly, don’t fret; we’ll still try to do everything mentioned.
+If we have to make changes to our Pakistan motorcycle tour on the fly, don’t fret; we’ll still try to do everything mentioned.

-Summer and autumn (July – October): Strike out into the foothills of the Himalayas, dipping into Pakistan-controlled Kashmir before following the river to Naran, a town tucked between green, forested mountains.
+Summer (July – September): Strike out into the foothills of the Himalayas, dipping into Pakistan-controlled Kashmir before following the river to Naran, a town tucked between green, forested mountains.

 No matter the time of year or which route we take, we’ll spend the night in Chilas, a key stopover point on the banks of the famed Indus River.